The Central PA Humane Society is OPEN to the public during our normal operating hours in an limited capacity.

-Until then an appointment is required for any access to the shelter.
 We are processing adoptions!
-If you are interested in adoption you first have to complete our adoption application and send to us via fax (814) 942-8505 or email for dogs and for cats.
+If you are interested in adoption please complete our adoption application and send to us via fax (814) 942-8505 or email for dogs and for cats.
 Adoption applications can be found HERE.
-Our staff will call you to review your application and let you know what is required to complete it.
-Once completed it will be processed and we will contact you to set up a time to come to the shelter to meet/pick up the animal you are interested in adopting.
+Or you can complete an application when you arrive at the shelter.
 Please note we do not work on a first come, first served basis.
-We will be selecting only the best matched applicants to come in and meet with the animal they wish to adopt.

 If you find a stray dog please call your local non-emergency Police Department to dispatch an Animal Control Officer.
 If you find a stray cat please call the shelter on (814) 942-5402 to be added to our waiting list.